Jaydee8652/EspressoBatch/README.md

 "Speed dial" for all filters in sequence
  ```

-Once the sort is complete .cifs are moved to directories within the 'cifs' directory corresponding to their reason for discard.
+Once the sort is complete .cif files are moved to directories within the 'cifs' directory corresponding to the reason for discard.
 The 'original_cifs' is also moved to this directory.
-Running the script again will create a new 'original_cifs' to start the process again, previously sorted .cifs will not be overriden.
+Running the script again will create a new 'original_cifs' to start the process again.
+Previously sorted .cifs will not be overriden, allowing for a new directory of .cif files to be added to the existing filtered dataset.

 ### sanity_check.py
 ```
 $ python3 sanity_check.py
 ```
 This script is intended for use in crystal structure prediction, allowing the energy of generated .cif files to be quickly assessed and unreasonable structures discarded.
-Streamlines the process of perfomeing "sanity check" calculations (scf calculations with a single K point to estimate energy).
+Streamlines the process of performing "sanity check" calculations (scf calculations with a single K point to estimate energy).

 Not considered necessary for .cifs obtained from the Cambridge Structural Database, all CSD structures will likely have reasonable energies.

 Creates the 'Sanity_Input_Files' directory and presents the user with 4 processes to run.
-Any of these processes can be run with an integer input, but they should be performed in order.
+Any of these processes can be run with an integer input, but they should ideally be performed in order.
 ```
  - 1:
 Generates quantum-espresso sfc input files from .cifs in 'cifs/validated' to perform a "sanity check".

- - 2:
+ - 2: (MUST BE RUN ON HEAD NODE)
 Batches all sanity check calculations to slurm.
 Calculations are grouped jobs dynamically, with an initial target of 1000 calculations per job submitted.
 These calculations will run sequentually within a job.
 If calculations are particularly demanding, or speed is a concern, the grouping can reduced to split the task across more slurm jobs.